Jack-Middleton/DevOps-group-project/README.md

 * It monitors performance and automatically replaces unhealthy instances
 * It is easily scalable

-Our EKS cluster was created using Terraform.
+Our EKS cluster was created using Terraform as described above.

 Kubernetes (K8S) is a container orchestration tool which is used to automate deployments of containerised applications.
 We chose to use Kubernetes for the following reasons: